Light pollution is the brightening of the night sky from artificial light.

-The Siding Spring Observatory, located on the edge of Warrumbungle National Park is Australia’s most important visible light observatory and is one of the few in the world that can observe the whole southern-hemisphere sky.
+One of the most important observatories in Australia is Siding Spring Observatory, located on the edge of Warrumbungle National Park NSW.
+It is one of the few light observatories in the world that can observe the whole southern-hemisphere sky.

-The Observatory's work is crucial to expanding our understanding of both the universe and the measures required to protect our planet's fragile environment for future generations.
+The Observatory's work is crucial to expanding our understanding of the universe and the measures required to protect our planet's fragile environment.

-In an ongoing commitment to help protect the dark sky region the Department of Planning and Environment has developed the Dark Sky Guidelines.
-The guidelines provide key lighting principles and controls to help everyone take part.
+In an ongoing commitment to help protect the dark night sky and the region surrounding Siding Spring Observatory, we have produced the Dark Sky Guideline.
+The guideline provides advice on key lighting principles and controls to help minimise the impact of light pollution.

-The Environmental Planning and Assessment Regulation 2000 requires consideration of the Dark Sky Guideline for certain development in Coonamble, Dubbo, Gilgandra and Warrumbungle local government areas, as well as larger scale development within 200km of the observatory.
+The Environmental Planning and Assessment Regulation 2000 requires consideration of the Dark Sky Guideline for certain development in Coonamble, Dubbo, Gilgandra and Warrumbungle local government areas, as well as larger scale development within 200km of Siding Spring Observatory.

 Whether you are a local resident, business owner, lighting retailer or an astronomy enthusiast everyone has a role to play in keeping the beautiful night sky free from light pollution.

 Watch our video [2:16] on how you can help protect the night sky.